 (6) Negligent Distribution or Testing of the Medical Device

-Our Firm will help you find the answers.
+Our Firm will help you find answers.
 The Firm has the experience, resources and dedication to take on difficult and emotional cases and help our clients obtain the justice for the wrong they have suffered.

-Experience: Joe Lyon is an experienced Cincinnati Defective Device Lawyer.
-The Lyon Firm has 17 years of experience and success representing individuals and plaintiffs in all fifty states, and in a variety of complex civil litigation matters.
+The Lyon Firm has 20 years of experience and success representing individuals and plaintiffs in all fifty states, and in a variety of complex civil litigation matters.
 Defective device lawsuits can be complex and require industry experts to determine the root cause of an accident or injury.
 Mr. Lyon has worked with experts nationwide to assist individuals understand why an injury occurred and what can be done to improve their lives in the future.
 Some cases may go to a jury trial, though many others can be settled out of court.

 Results: Mr. Lyon has obtained numerous seven and six figure results in medical device cases.
 He has litigated cases successfully against some of the largest companies in the world including: Johnson & Johnson, Biomet, Ethicon, Stryker, Coloplast, Smith & Nephew, American Medical Systems, Boston Scientific, Medtronic, Guidant, Bard, & Bayer.